openep/openep/api.md

 #### Description
- GETCLOSEDSURFACE Closes the surface by the following algorithm.
+ GETCLOSEDSURFACE Returns a new surface representation of the anatomical model with all the holes in the mesh filed.
+Closes the surface by the following algorithm.
 First, every complete free boundary is identified.
  Second, the barycentre of the free boundary is identified.
 Third, a triangulation is created covering this hole.
-Finally, the additional triangles are added to the triRep.
+Finally, the additional triangles are added to the TriRep.

-**Author**  Steven Williams (2020)
+**Author**  Steven Williams (2020) (Copyright)

 ---

 ##  getConductionVelocity

- GETCONDUCTIONVELOCITY Returns the total conduction velocity map of the chamber
+ GETCONDUCTIONVELOCITY Returns the conduction velocity map of the chamber